-The sensor looks like is exactly the sameregardless of the detection range.
+The sensor seems to is exactly the sameregardless of the detection range.
 In fact, it is possible to change the detection range by software, sending a command to the sensor.

 You can find information about the command to send in the datasheet.

 The accuracy of the MH-Z19, MH-Z19B and MH-Z19C sensors up to 2000 ppm is surprisingly good.
-Above 2000 ppm the accuracy progressively deteriorates.
+Above 2000 ppm the accuracy becomes progressively worse.

 Where can I find more information about the MH-Z19, MH-Z19B and MH-Z19C sensors?

-The official source par excellence of any electronic component is its datasheet, or data sheet.
-It is the document in which the manufacturer includes all the information about its product.
+The quintessential official source for any electronic component is its datasheet, or data sheet.
+This is the document in which the manufacturer includes all the information about its product.

-You can find a lot of information, although scattered, in the ESP Easy official forum.
+You can find quite a lot of information, albeit scattered, in the official ESP Easy forum.

-Although it is not easy to locate, because it is very scattered, I have learned a lot by studying the source code that I have been able to find to use the MH-Z19B.
+Although it is not easy to locate, as it is very scattered, I have learned a lot by studying the source code I have been able to find to use the MH-Z19B.

-The basic connection of the MH-Z19, MH-Z19B and MH-Z19C sensors is very easy, it only requires four connections.
-Two for power and two for data transmission.
+The basic connection of the MH-Z19, MH-Z19B and MH-Z19C sensors is very easy, requiring only four connections.
+Two for power supply and two for data transmission.

-I recommend looking carefully at the power requirements for your specific sensor.
+I recommend that you look carefully at the power requirements of your specific sensor.
 Depending on the version, the acceptable operating voltage may vary.

-According to the manufacturer's data sheets, the following operating voltages are accepted:
+According to the manufacturer's data sheets, the following operating voltages are acceptable:

 MH-Z19: 3.6 to 5.5 Volts DC